 Lacuna (noun); a gap; an interval

-In a Middle School Lacuna class called “Empanadas and Entrepreneurship: Designing a Latin American Food Truck, students study cooking, multiculturalism, and business.
-The class culminates with an event where the girls market their empanadas to the community, calculate their profit and loss statements, and explore the origins of the dish through an examination of its history.
-For some, in the “Storytelling for Social Justice” class, they explored the power and voice of storytelling using poetry, essay, song, music, video, and the visual arts to tell their story about what moves and motivates them.
-Some students partner with faculty to create original curriculum on topics that matter the most to them.
+Previous Middle School Lacuna class called Empanadas and Entrepreneurship: Designing a Latin American Food Truck, students studied cooking, multiculturalism, and business.
+The class culminated with an event where the girls market their empanadas to the community, calculate their profit and loss statements, and explore the origins of the dish through an examination of its history.
+Other students have taken the Lacuna class “Storytelling for Social Justice,” where they explored the power and voice of storytelling using poetry, essay, song, music, video, and the visual arts to tell their story about what moves and motivates them.

 Our Community Partnerships program aims to develop students’ sense of empathy and explore what it means “to look beyond ourselves and recognize the needs of others,” a verse from our school meditation that guides us.
 In addition to providing service to the community, Walker’s Community Partnerships program allows our students to gain valuable skills while also serving others.
 Students begin participating in community partnership program in sixth grade and continue through the Upper School where they can create new partnerships based on their individual interests or serve as part of an established program.